seanmonstar/seanmonstar.github.io/_posts/tumblr/2010-09-29-samsung-galaxy-vibrant-review.md

 - **Notifications** : Everyone always mentions Android notifications in a good light, and that’s because they work great.
 They’re out of the way, only in the top status bar, and can be accessed from inside applications by just pulling down from the top of the phone.
 While I like the red pills in iOS, the notifications in Android let you peek at the title of the notification and clear them out if they turn out to be not as important.
 In iOS, you have no such liberty.

 - **The Activity Stack and Back** : In iOS, it’s up to the application developer to add a Back button to any given screen.
 And usually, it doesn’t truly mean “Back”, but more like “Up One Folder”.
-Worse still, is that if an application opens another, like Safari or Mail, there is no “Back” to the previous application<sup id="fnref:4"><a href="#fn:4" class="footnote-ref" role="doc-noteref">4</a></sup>.
+Worse still, is that if an application opens another, like Safari or Mail, there is no “Back” to the previous application[^4].
 On Android, the Back button goes to previous applications and Activities.
 This is because in Android, every action is an `Activity`.
 Activities can start new ones, and they get added on top of the Activity stack, until an Activity has finished.
 Pressing Back will finish the current Activity and head to the previously active one.

 - **Apps can communicate with Intents** : Providing a generic way for applications to send messages to each other via `Intents` means that no matter what RSS Reader application you use, and whether you use Instapaper or ReadItLater, they can talk to each other on your phone.
 So if you use something a little less popular, you aren’t doomed to never having other applications support it.